-3.0 SCREENING-LEVEL INDOOR AIR HEALTH RISK ASSESSMENT
+SCREENING-LEVEL INDOOR AIR HEALTH RISK ASSESSMENT 3.0

-As discussed above, the previous screening-level HRA (BEC 2008) did not consider the indoor air pathway.
-Therefore, soil gas data were collected to specifically evaluate this potential exposure pathway at the property.
+As discussed in Section 2.0, the previous screening-level HRA for Parcels A/B (BEC 2008) did not consider the indoor air pathway.
+Therefore, soil gas data were collected at several locations throughout Parcels A/B to specifically evaluate this potential exposure pathway at the property.